 However, be aware… there are many banks and finance companies out there that will be more than willing to take advantage of your lack of experience and diminished options.
 One such example is First Premier Bank, who is famous for charging a myriad of fees (application fees, processing fees, monthly fees, etc).
 When combined, those might equal up to $100 or higher just during your first year.
 To add insult to injury, the credit limits they give can be as low as $300.

 Which banks give consumers a fair shake?

 Capital One® cards consistently get the best reviews from those starting out.
 Cap One is one of the largest credit card issuers in the nation and they have long made products available to the part of the market that needs of those with new credit or slightly impaired (fair) credit.
-They have this tool that you can use that tells you which offer(s) you might be pre-qualifed for:

 This post was written or last updated June 9, 2014